Cayetano Santos Godino: Crime spree

 On December 3, 1912, Cayetano saw 3-year-old Jesualdo Giordano playing outside his house and offered to buy the boy some sweets to convince him to go with him.
 Providing a few sweets and offering more, Cayetano took Giordano to a country house.
 When they were inside, he threw him to the floor and unsuccessfully tried to choke him with his belt.
 Then he cut his belt and tied his hands and legs.
 He started beating him and considered hammering his head.
 He left the house looking for a nail and saw Giordano's father, to whom he said he did not know where the boy was.
 He then re-entered the house with the nail.
 He hammered it into the side of Giordano's skull and hid the corpse.
 The body was found by the father minutes later.
 At 8:00 PM, Cayetano went to the wake and touched the skull where he had fixed the nail.
 At 5:30 a.m. on December 4, 1912, he was arrested by police, confessing to his crimes.

 Jail

 On January 4, 1913, he entered a reformatory, where he tried to kill some of the inmates.
 Because medical reports declared him insane, the judge discontinued the case and ordered him to stay in the reformatory.
 On November 12, 1915, an appeal was approved ordering him to be moved to jail on November 20.

 On March 28, 1923, Cayetano was transferred to Ushuaia Penitentiary.
-Throughout 1933 he spent some time in the hospital for a beating he suffered from inmates after he killed two of their pet cats.
-From 1935 onwards, he was always ill and received no visitors until he died on November 15, 1944 under suspicious circumstances.
+Throughout 1933, he spent some time in the hospital for a beating he suffered from inmates after he killed two of their pet cats.
+From 1935 onwards, he was always ill and received almost no visitors until he allegedly died on November 15, 1944, under suspicious circumstances.
+There was, however, much speculation that his death was due to internal bleeding caused by a gastrointestinal outbreak.
+When the prison was torn down and authorities were digging up the remains of dead inmates, his bones were mysteriously missing.
+To this day, his remains have not been found.